 We offer Corporate Record Keeping assistance on both a per-document basis and an annual basis.
-We also have packages that include a FREE Record Keeping CD along with a Corporate Record Book should you choose to do your own.
+We also have packages that include FREE Record Keeping forms on flash drive along with a Corporate Record Book should you choose to do your own.

 Read more about why it’s important below.